mahavedalla/mahavedalla/docs/en/questions/methodology.md

 "sympathetic to," "proponent of," etc., as in "I am sympathetic to the an inflationary view."
 The difference between this and credence is not entirely clear.

+To avoid dogmatism, various dialectical tools will be employed.

+Steel-manning of differing views